David Urban: Political career

 In May 2018, he was appointed by President Trump to the board of the American Battle Monuments Commission, and in July 2018, was elevated by Trump to be Chairman of that Commission.
+Urban was the first (and to date, only) person to serve in this role without having served as a flag officer in the U.S. Armed Forces.
 In August 2019, Trump appointed Urban to the Board of Visitors of the United States Military Academy.
 In 2020, Urban's firm represented businesses including Walgreens and Ultimate Fighting Championship in lobbying with respect to COVID-19-related issues.

 Other activities

 Urban was an adjunct professor at Carnegie Mellon University's H. John Heinz III School of Public Policy and Management.
-As of 2021 Urban is a member of the board of directors of the Museum of the American Revolution, and the Johnny Mac Soldiers Fund, and a co-owner of PoliticsPA.
-He serves on the Board of Directors of Virtu Financial, and FSD Pharma.
-In 2020, he became the Executive Vice President for North American corporate affairs at ByteDance.
+As of 2021 Urban is a member of the board of directors of the Johnny Mac Soldiers Fund, and a co-owner of PoliticsPA.
+He serves on the Board of Directors of Virtu Financial, Subcom and Stratolaunch Systems.

+In 2020, he became the Executive Vice President for North American corporate affairs at ByteDance (the Chinese corporate owner of TikTok), a position he left in 2022.
+He took a position as the managing director of BGR Group in April 2022.